Applifting/culture/en/council-codex.md

 ## How the Council Works

 - Council meets every two weeks.
-Any Applifter can attend, listen in, or ask for a topic to be added to the agenda (todo link to section for applifters).
+Once a month this meeting is public and any Applifter can attend, listen in, or ask for a topic to be added to the agenda (todo link to section for applifters).
+- Private meetings are essential for:
-- Meetings are public unless the topic is sensitive — for example, when it concerns personal conflict, emotionally charged issues or confidential matters.
+  - Discussing sensitive topics like personal conflicts or confidential matters
+  - Preparing and refining proposals before they're presented publicly
+  - Having thorough discussions that require deep context and wouldn't be productive in a public setting
+  - Working through complex issues that need time and space to be properly understood
-- Complex discussions that require a lot of context and would be hard to explain on the spot can be also discussed in private.
-In such case, the decision must still be presented publicly afterward.
+- While private meetings are where most of the work happens, any decisions made must still be presented publicly afterward.
 - Council decisions are made by consent — at least half of the members must actively support a proposal, and no one should have strong, unresolved objections.

 ## Being a Council Member